ivanhofer/typesafe-i18n/README.md

 #### `baseLocale`

 Defines which locale to use for the types generation.
 You can find more information on how to structure your locales [here](#locales).

-#### `loadLocalesAsync`

-Whether to generate code that loads the locales asynchronously.
-If set to `true`, a locale will be loaded, when you first access it.
-If set to `false` all locales will be loaded when you init the i18n-functions.

 #### `adapter`